|Values are valid only on day of printing.|

 Negative serologic or molecular HIV screening test results should be evaluated with caution in patients with clinical symptoms and/or a history of high-risk behavior for HIV infection.
 Repeat testing in 1 to 2 months is recommended in these at-risk individuals.

 Screening, supplemental or confirmatory serologic tests for HIV-1 or HIV-2 antibodies cannot distinguish between active neonatal HIV infection and passive transfer of maternal HIV antibodies in infants during the postnatal period (up to 18 months).
 Diagnosis of HIV infection in newborns and infants up to 18 months should be made by virologic tests, such as detection of HIV RNA (HIVQU / HIV-1 RNA Quantification, Plasma) or HIV proviral DNA (PHIV / HIV-1 Proviral DNA Qualitative Detection by PCR, Blood).

 Assay performance characteristics have not been established for the following specimen characteristics:

 -Grossly hemolyzed (hemoglobin level of >500 mg/dL)

 -Grossly icteric (total bilirubin level of >20 mg/dL)

 See HIV Serologic Interpretive Guide in Special Instructions for further interpretive information.

-2. Bennett B, Branson B, Delaney K, et al: HIV testing algorithms: a status report.
-Association of Public Health Laboratories, April 2009. http://www.aphl.org/aphlprograms/infectious/hiv/Documents/ID_2009April_HIV-Testing-Algorithms-Status-Report.pdf
+1. Bennett B, Branson B, Delaney K, et al: HIV testing algorithms: a status report.
+A publication from The Association of Public Health Laboratories.
+April 2009.
+Available from http://www.aphl.org/aphlprograms/infectious/hiv/Documents/ID_2009April_HIV-Testing-Algorithms-Status-Report.pdf